 Espana '82 holds a special place in the hearts of C.F.
 Classics.
-Whilst we can remember a lot of Argentina '78, Espana '82 is the first World Cup that we can vividly remember everything about.
-For starters, it was the first of the Panini World Cup albums that everyone at school had really been into, with schooldays turning into a frenzy of swapping and using your tuck-shop money to try and get even more stickers.
-The remainder of the school day was torture, waiting for the final bell to ring so that you could rushing home to catch the afternoon kick-off, then quickly have some tea and a quick kickabout before watching the evening match, all watched in a blaze of sunshine, both at home and in Spain.
+Whilst we can remember quite a few things about Argentina '78, Espana '82 is the first World Cup that we can vividly remember almost everything!
+For starters, it was the first of the Panini World Cup albums that everyone at school was really into, with school days turning into a frenzy of swapping and using your tuck-shop money to try and get even more stickers.
+The remainder of the school day was torture, waiting for the final bell to ring so that you could rushing home to catch the afternoon kick-off, then quickly have some tea and a quick kickabout before watching the evening match.
+And this was all done in a blaze of sunshine, both at home and in Spain.